Iikorni/fauxpets/gapi.md

 <br>

 ### **0x1BFD - `S_BOX_LIST`**
-Seems to be a list of storage boxes for the current user.
-Doesn't really do much on its own, aside from set up the boxes in the inventory window (albeit useless w/o item slots, which are currently unable to be added?)
+Sets up a list of inventories (storage boxes) for the user.
+Each storage box is an inventory that is addressed w/ an `S_INVENTORY_LIST` packet pair.

 ---